Key Clinical Updates in Somatic Symptom Disorders (Abnormal Illness Behaviors)

 Combination of biogenetic and developmental patterns.

 Any organ system can be affected in somatic symptom disorders.
-In DSM-5, somatic symptom disorders encompass disorders that were listed under somatic disorders in DSM-IV, including conversion disorder, hypochondriasis, somatization disorder, and pain disorder secondary to psychological factors.
+In DSM-5, somatic symptom disorders encompass somatic disorders, including conversion disorder, hypochondriasis, somatization disorder, and pain disorder secondary to psychological factors.
 Vulnerability in one or more organ systems and exposure to family members with somatization problems plays a major role in the development of particular symptoms, and the “functional” versus “organic” dichotomy is a hindrance to good treatment.
-Clinicians should suspect psychiatric disorders in a number of conditions.
+Clinicians should suspect psychiatric disorders in a number of somatic conditions.
 For example, 45% of patients describing palpitations had lifetime psychiatric diagnoses including generalized anxiety, depression, panic, and somatic symptom disorders.
 Similarly, 33–44% of patients who undergo coronary angiography for chest pain but have negative results have been found to have panic disorder.

 In any patient presenting with a condition judged to be somatic symptom disorder, depression must be considered in the diagnosis.